What do you really want to accomplish this year?1

 “Write an article” or “spend more time with my family” are too general.
 Aiming at them is much like trying to hit anywhere in a target rather than in the bullseye.

-“Write an article about the land promise to Abraham” or “Be home by 5:30, and give my full attention to my family the rest of each weekday” are much more specific targets to try to hit.
+“Write an article about the land promise to Abraham” or “Be home by 5:30, and give my full attention to my family each weekday evening” are much more specific targets to try to hit.

 To “be less distracted while reading” is a great idea, but what do you need to do in order to be this way?

 Do you need to “Use Freedom to block online distractions during scheduled reading time”?
-That you can do as you cultivate the habit of deep work.
+Now, that’s something you can do as you cultivate the habit of deep work.

-By clarifying exactly what action you need to take to achieve a given outcome, you’re that much more likely to make good forward progress in that area.
+By clarifying exactly what action you need to take to achieve a given outcome, you’re that much more likely to make good forward progress on that goal.

 If you’re working full time in a non-faculty post outside Europe, have an active family life, and have ongoing commitments in your community, it still might be a lot of fun to “Spend the semester at INTF.”

 But it might not be realistic to pull up stakes and start actively moving on this goal in your current circumstances.
-At the very least, you’d back off this goal to something more preparatory like “Plan a semester abroad at INTF.”
+At the very least, you could back off this goal to something more preparatory like “Plan a semester abroad at INTF.”

 4. Assign each goal to a particular part of the year.